-PRESENT STATUS OF THE PROJECT WITH RESPECT TO THE EC DATED.10.02.2020
+PRESENT STATUS OF THE PROJECT WITH RESPECT TO THE EC DATED 10.02.2020

-An Environmental Clearance (F.No.
-J-11011/281/2006-IA.II (I)) accorded dated 10.02.2020 for our proposed installation of 0.80 MTPA slag grinding unit, new facilities related to value addition and technological upgradation within the existing capacity of 1.3 MTPA Integrated steel plant premises.
+An Environmental Clearance accorded dated 10.02.2020 for our proposed installation of 0.80 MTPA slag grinding unit, new facilities related to value addition and technological upgradation within the existing 1.3 MTPA Integrated steel plant premises.
 The Environment Clearance has been issued under para 7(ii) of EIA 2006 and the proposed expansion activity is towards value addition, installation of minor facilities to improve the work area environment.
-The environment clearance issued vide 10.02.2020 mentions some of the general conditions related to main facilities, which are not applicable in the current EC (dated 10.02.2020) and a representation letter has been submitted to your office through mail dated 26.09.2020.
-Subsequently Consent to Establishment (CTE order no. 2006131408047(W) & 2006231408047(A) dated.
-18.11.2020) has been obtained from TNPCB.
-After establishment of pickling unit (part of the above EC), Consent To Operate (CTO Exp -II, order no. 2007130760657(W) & 2007230760657(A) dated.18.11.2020) has obtained for the operations of 1.15 MTPA steel plant including pickling unit.
-The balance establishment activities will be completed before the validity period of EC or would be approached your good office for validity extension.
+The environment clearance issued vide 10.02.2020 mentions some of the general conditions related to main facilities, which are not applicable in the current EC (dated 10.02.2020) and the relevant details related to the general conditions are given in the EC compliance status report and a representation letter has been submitted to your office through mail dated 26.09.2020.
+Subsequently Consent to Establishment (CTE order no. 2006131408047(W) & 2006231408047(A)) has been obtained from TNPCB.
+After establishment of pickling unit, Consent to operate (CTO Exp -II, order no. 2007130760657 (W) & 2007230760657(A) dated.18.11.2020) has been obtained from the TNPCB for the operation of 1.15 MTPA steel plant including pickling unit.
+To the operations of value addition and work area environment improvement projects CTO - EXP-III application is submitted to TNPCB and wait for CTO.
+JSW assures that the balance establishment activities (1.15 to 1.30 MTPA) will be completed before the validity period of EC or would be approached your good office for EC validity extension.